Where’s the most expensive gas in Jackson? - News Break

 Where’s the most expensive gas in Jackson?

-(JACKSON, WY) If you’re paying more than $3.35 for gas in the Jackson area, you could be getting a better deal.
+(JACKSON, MI) If you’re paying more than $3.17 for gas in the Jackson area, you could be getting a better deal.

-The most expensive gas in the city Sunday registered at Sinclair, at 400 S Us-89.
+The most expensive gas in the city Sunday registered at CITGO, at 815 Lansing Ave.

 |Regular